Long'ao Building: Criticism

 The Long'ao Building has about 3,600 offices designed to accommodate 6,000 people, an average of almost 60 m2 per person (The Pentagon, by comparison, accommodates about 26,000 people in its 620,000 square meters, an average of about 24 m2 per person).
 This relative capaciousness, along with other alleged extravagances, the 4 billion yuan cost, and a perceived lack of transparency in the process of creating the building, has drawn some criticism.

 Transport

-It is served by Longao Building station on Jinan Metro Line 3.
+It is served by Longao Building station on Line 3, Jinan Metro.